Azure/RBatchScoring/README.md

 ## Prerequisites

-This repository has been tested on an [Ubuntu Data Science Virtual Machine](https://azuremarketplace.microsoft.com/marketplace/apps/microsoft-dsvm.linux-data-science-vm-ubuntu) which comes with manay of the local/working machine dependencies pre-installed.
+This repository has been tested on an [Ubuntu Data Science Virtual Machine](https://azuremarketplace.microsoft.com/marketplace/apps/microsoft-dsvm.linux-data-science-vm-ubuntu) which comes with many of the local/working machine dependencies pre-installed.

 Local/Working Machine:
 - Ubuntu >=16.04LTS (not tested on Mac or Windows)